Who am I?

 I often think somehow I am faking my way through the day, and that someone is going to realise that I am actually still fifteen years old.

-I juggle three children, and work full time – some days better than others.
+I juggle three children, and work – some days better than others.

 I hate jazz, with a passion I cannot describe.

-I have an unnaturally severe dislike for liquorice – this might be linked to a rather unfortunate experience with Sambuka … it still makes me gag at the thought.
+I have an unnaturally severe dislike for liquorice – this might be linked to a rather unfortunate experience with Sambuca … it still makes me gag at the thought.

 I love Chuckles … however have recently discovered pecan and fudge shortbread, which is equally divine.